Skip advert

 • Infotainment not up to class best

 Toyota was a pioneer for mainstream hybrid power, and while full-hybrids are what the brand tends to be associated with, it also knows a thing or two about PHEV technology.
-The Toyota RAV4 Plug-in has a claimed fuel economy figure of up to 282.4mpg, and while it’s unlikely that you’ll see this in the real world, we still managed well over 60mpg when living with the RAV4 as part of our long-term test fleet.
-It’ll also cover up to 46 miles in pure-electric mode.
+The internationally best-selling Toyota RAV4 is now only offered in the UK with plug-in hybrid power, with the Japanese brand claiming it can deliver up to 282.4mpg.
+While it’s unlikely that you’ll see this in the real world, we still managed well over 60mpg when living with the RAV4 as part of our long-term test fleet.
+It’ll also cover up to 46 miles in pure-electric mode, has a good amount of power and handle surprisingly well.

 Advertisement - Article continues below

-Inside, the design is rather conservative, but all the essential tech is present and straightforward to use.
-Toyota has a solid reputation for build quality, too, and the RAV4 was ranked as the fourth best car to own out of 50 models in our latest Driver Power survey.
-It was also crowned as the most reliable SUV.
+If not, the interior is rather conservative, but all the essential tech is up-to-date and straightforward to use.
+Toyota has a solid reputation for build quality, too, and the RAV4 was highly regarded in the latest Driver Power survey.

 • Maximum pure-electric range: 46 miles